Apartness, sharp elements, and the Scott topology of domains: Examples

 \subsection{An alternative domain for Cantor space}

+An alternative domain for Cantor space is given by embedding Cantor space \(\Two^\Nat\) into the exponential of free pointed dcpos \(\lifting(\Two)^{\lifting(\Nat)}\); we study sharpness for this domain.

-For any set \(X\), it is possible to construct the free pointed dcpo on it.
-This is known as the \emph{lifting}~\cite[Section~4.1]{deJongEscardo2021a} of \(X\) and we denote it by \(\lifting(X)\).
-We can explicitly describe the elements of \(\lifting(X)\) as partial maps from a singleton to \(X\), but for our present purposes it will be easier to work with the lifting abstractly and use the following properties, which were proved in~\cite{deJongEscardo2021a}.
+Classically, the free pointed dcpo on a set \(X\) is given by the flat dcpo \(X \cup \set{\bot}\).
+Constructively, we use the \emph{lifting}~\citep{EscardoKnapp2017} of \(X\) and we denote it by \(\lifting(X)\).
+We can explicitly describe the elements of \(\lifting(X)\) as partial maps from a singleton to \(X\), but for our present purposes it will be easier to work with the lifting abstractly and only use the following properties, which were proved in~\citep{deJongEscardo2021a} and~\citep{deJong2022}: